c-sp/age/src/README.md

 1. **Do not include more than what a file needs.**
     Code required only for a cpp file must not bloat header files.
 1. **Include everything a file needs.**
-    Don't rely on transitive includes or the include order in cpp files.
+    Don't rely on transitive includes or include order in cpp files.

 ### Data Types